CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/noVM-00-ai-workloads.md

 ## Summary

-In this lab, you explored common AI workloads in a simple example application.
-The application's functionality is limited, and does not reflect the kind of performance or capabilities you can expect in a production quality agent such as you would build with Microsoft Foundry; but it should serve to show the kinds of functionality you can achieve with AI.
+In this lab, you explored several common AI workloads using the Computing History agent.
+You interacted with a generative AI model, used AI-powered tools, analyzed text, identified images, extracted information from printed circuit boards, and observed how safety guardrails help promote responsible AI.
+These capabilities demonstrate how multiple AI workloads can be combined to build intelligent, context-aware applications.

 ### You've successfully completed the hand's-on lab!